nuprl/website/blog/_src/posts/2019-02-17-scribble-acmart.md

 To add extra LaTeX code to the final document, create a new file and include it with the `++style` command-line flag.
+This copies the contents of the style file into the generated document (the copy appears near the top of the generated code).

 ```
 $ raco scribble ++style style.tex --pdf FILE.scrbl
 ```

+Here is an example style file.

 #### `style.tex`